bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 docker push <hub-user>/<repo-name>:<tag>
 ```

-## Running a Bacalhau Job to Generate an Image
+### Running a Bacalhau Job to Generate an Image

-To run a Bacalhau job to generate an image using Stable Diffusion on a GPU, we will use the `bacalhau docker run` command.
+To submit a job, run the following Bacalhau command:

 ```bash